-Vendor Portal - Popular
+Vendor Portal FAQ

 The USPTO Vendor Portal is a secure web-based service to provide more efficient information flow between the USPTO and our vendor community.
 The Vendor Portal provides vendors with the ability to manage invoice and deliverable submission electronically as well as obtain status of payments and other pertinent information on your awards.
 Vendor Portal access provides the capability to electronically submit invoices, contract deliverable(s), and view up to date contract information.

 Office of Management Budget (OMB) mandate (1) directs agencies by the end of FY2018 to transition to electronic invoicing for appropriate federal (2) procurements.

 (1) Office of Management and Budget Memorandum M-11-32 dated September 14, 2011, Accelerating Payments to Small Businesses for Goods and Services and Federal Acquisition Regulation Part 32.009.
 4 For example, the Department of Defense (DOD), the Department of the Treasury (Treasury), and the Department of Transportation (DOT) have well-established electronic invoicing solutions.

 (2) Appropriate procurements include commercial products and services may exclude such activities as utilities, charge card payments, vendors using Personally Identifiable Information (PII) for identification, relocation services, and other areas where Federal electronic invoicing processes do not match common industry practices.

 To access Vendor Portal, you should first review the USPTO Vendor Information page.
 This page has a link entitled ‘How to Register’ for Vendor Portal.
 This site will detail how to approach the registration process based on your status as a vendor at USPTO (new or existing).
 Whether you are the first user to request a Vendor Portal for your organization, or are being set up by the Vendor Administrator for your organization – you will find the appropriate information on this page.